C-S-I-FIIT/egis/README.md

 }
 ```

-This structured format allows for efficient querying and visualization in Elasticsearch and Kibana.

 The data is also passed from the `vulnerability_parser.py` to `report_generator.py` in the following format, for easy iteration of the hosts and vulnerabilities:
 ```json
 {